 Tuesday late at night, a man and a woman were held at gunpoint and robbed.

-The man, who wishes to remain anonymous, was coming back to his apartment on Baker Street in the Anza Vista neighborhood around 2 in the morning.
+The man, who wishes to remain anonymous, was coming back to his apartment on Baker Street in the Anza Vista neighborhood of San Francisco around 2 in the morning.

 It was so dark and he could barely see anything, but he went to fix the lock since he is the owner of the apartment building.
 While he was attempting to work on the lock, two masked men ran up on him and held him at gunpoint.
 They taped his hands together and taped his mouth as well.